-The College reserves the right to delay or deny admission to any student whose charges could be an indicator of behavior that endangers others or is not in standing with the present code of student conduct.
+The University reserves the right to delay or deny admission to any student whose charges could be an indicator of behavior that endangers others or is not in standing with the present code of student conduct.
 The Office of Admissions or the Director of Campus Security may request a written explanation of any charges before making a final decision.
 Any decision by this body is not appealable except to dispute the charges or final disposition of the Court.

-The College reserves the right to remove from campus housing or disenroll any student whose charges the Dean of Students and the Department of Campus Security believes could be an indicator of behavior that endangers others or is not in standing with the present code of student conduct.
+The University reserves the right to remove from campus housing or disenroll any student whose charges the Dean of Students and the Department of Campus Security believes could be an indicator of behavior that endangers others or is not in standing with the present code of student conduct.
 The Dean of Students or the Director of Campus Safety may ask for a written explanation as to any charges before making a final decision.
-Any decision made in regards to a current student shall follow the conduct process as detailed in the Student Handbook, including the right to appear before the College Honor Board and the right to appeal.
+Any decision made in regards to a current student shall follow the conduct process as detailed in the Student Handbook, including the right to appear before the University Honor Board and the right to appeal.

 Failure for a returning student or a current student to abide by the standards set out in sections 3 or 4 above are grounds for action under the Student Code of Conduct.